sagiegurari/duckscript/duckscript_sdk/src/sdk/std/ifelse/help.md

 * else - Optinoal fallback block
 * end_if - Defines the end of the entire if/else block

-if and elseif commands accept a command with arguments and invokes it.<br>
+if and elseif commands accept either:

+* A command with optional arguments and invokes it
+* A single value which doesn't match any known command

-If the result of the command is one of the following:
+If the value or the result of the command is one of the following:

 * No output
 * false (case insensitive)
 * 0
 * no (case insensitive)
+* Empty value

 It is considered falsy.<br>
 In case of falsy value, it will skip to the next elseif/else block.<br>